Nashville Police Officer Andrew Delke Charged With Homicide For Shooting Suspect Daniel Hambrick As He Ran

-Nashville police officer Andrew Delke has officially been charged with homicide for shooting 25-year-old suspect Daniel Hambrick as the latter was running away, ABC reports.
+Nashville police officer Andrew Delke has officially been charged with homicide for shooting 25-year-old suspect Daniel Hambrick as the latter was running away, ABC News reports.
 Nashville District Attorney Glenn Funk filed the charges of criminal homicide, according to the court documents.

 The district attorney’s office has released surveillance video showing Hambrick running away from Delke.
 Delke at first chased after Hambrick, but then stopped and began shooting at him instead.
 Hambrick was shot, then handcuffed.